ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 </div>

 Now we that greengrass is installed and our RPI is configured as a core device our greengrass group we can start making full use of the capabilities that greengrass offers.
-We decided that we wanted our application to run as a docker container so we installed and configured the **docker connector** for greengrass.
+We decided that we wanted our application to run as a docker container, so we installed and configured the **docker connector** for greengrass.
 This plugin allows you to run docker containers on your core device and makes use of **docker** and **docker compose**.
 <div style="text-align: center;">
   <img alt="Greengrass docker connector" src="/img/2020-09-25-ghelamco-alert/gg_connector_docker_cfg.PNG" width="auto" height="auto" target="_blank" class="image fit">